phrogg/phrogg/README.md

 ### Hi there 👋

-I'm Phil, I currently work on SSI <a href="https://github.com/esatus" target="_BLANK">@esatus</a>.
+I'm Phil, I currently work on SSI, data protection and compliance <a href="https://github.com/esatus" target="_BLANK">@esatus</a>.
 I like to code and love to learn about IT-Security related topics.

 Support me:
 - https://ko-fi.com/phrogg